 In 2011, a pilot program was launched, which specifically aimed to provide support to families by connecting them to the life of their parish, their school community and new or existing networks of families to enable them to participate in the family, faith, social and educational activities of their local community.

-- When parents and parishioners attend school liturgies on special feasts or occasions eg Easter, Anzac Day and Mother's Day, this is a fantastic way of connecting school, community and church.
-The prayers are meaningful and on most occasions, the students act out the story or sing the hymns that convey meaning to them;
+- Attending school liturgies and celebrations on special feasts or occasions, for example.
+Catholic Schools Week, Holy Week, Easter, Anzac Day and Mother's Day.
+These are just a few examples of how schools, parishes and the wider community can be connected.
+The prayers are meaningful and on most occasions, the students act out part of the Gospel story or sing the hymns that convey special meaning to them.

-- Way of the Cross held at Kilaben Bay.
-This annual event is presented by Catholic schools in the diocese - the students present their interpretation of the station.
+- The Way of the Cross held at Kilaben Bay.
+This annual event is presented by the Diocese with support from Catholic schools.
+During this celebration the students present their interpretation of the events of Holy Week from Palm Sunday through to Easter Sunday.
 The parish (where the event is held) provides the hospitality for all to share.
 Music, liturgical dancing and acting are features of the students' involvement;

-- Sports carnivals - these events attract parents, extended families and parishioners.
-They provide occasions for support and encouragement for the participants and enable those not at school to relive their dreams or glory days from when 'they were at school';
+- Most schools have sports carnivals and cultural events - these events attract parents, extended families and parishioners.
+They provide occasions for support and encouragement for the participants and enable those not at school to participate in the wider life of the school community;

-- Mini Vinnies - this is a fantastic organisation for primary aged students to be involved in.
+- Mini Vinnies - this is a wonderful organisation for primary aged students to be involved in.
 Mini Vinnies run winter appeals and support other fundraising requests.
 It is important for the Mini Vinnies to be connected to St Vincent de Paul.
-Together, the groups share a true sense of outreach and compassion; The high schools also conduct Junior Vinnies, with a huge focus on social justice and the environment and also volunteer for CatholicCare's Food Van which provides food to those in need, and connects clients to support services available;
+Together, the groups share a true sense of outreach and compassion.
+Many secondary schools also conduct Junior Vinnies, with a huge focus on social justice and the environment and also volunteer for CatholicCare's Dara Van which provides support to those in need, and connects clients to community agencies and support services;

 - Family Mass - from the readings to the plate collection through to the welcoming ministry, primary school children are involved.
 Many of the children sit together with their friends and learn to respect the beliefs of others;

-- Children's Liturgy - enables the children to understand the gospel teachings at their level.
-Parents and parishioners welcome this initiative and are on a roster to work with the children.
+- Children's Liturgy - enables the children to understand their faith, our Catholic traditions and Gospel teachings at their level.
+Parents and parishioners welcome are always welcome to participate and celebrate these occasions with the children.